Hashtag Web3 Logo

 3. Ask Smart Questions – Show Curiosity, Not Ignorance

-Why‑Based Queries: Instead of “Can I do X?”, ask “Why do we approach X this way?”
-This signals strategic thinking and invites mentorship.
+Frame your inquiries strategically.
+Instead of asking, “Can I do X?” consider asking, “Why do we approach X this way?”
+This approach signals that you think critically about your role and invites the opportunity for mentorship.

 4. Dive Into Documentation – The Formal Playbook